vittoriom/CleanroomLogger/INTEGRATION.md

 At the top-left corner of the list of build phases, you will see a "`+`" icon.
 Click that icon and add a "New Run Script Phase".

-Then, in the script editor area just below the "Shell" line, add the following text:
+Then, in the script editor area just below the *Shell* line, add the following text:

 ```
 $PROJECT_DIR/Carthage/Checkouts/CleanroomASL/BuildControl/bin/stripCarthageFrameworks.sh